How to discipline a puppy to create a trusting bond

 Scolding them if you discover it later is equally bad, as the puppy will not associate the punishment with the mess on the floor – they just think you are shouting at them for no reason, and they will learn to fear you.

-The best way to prevent indoor accidents is to ensure your puppy has lots of access to areas where they are allowed to pee – so regular visits outside, and rewards and attention being given when they relieve themselves in the right places is important.
+The best way to stop your puppy peeing in the house is to ensure they have lots of access to areas where they are allowed to pee – so regular visits outside, and rewards and attention being given when they relieve themselves in the right places is important.
 It can take over three weeks to learn they are expected to only in certain places, so be patient.
 Remember, human children take years to learn this, so cut your little furball a little slack!

 It is on you to supervise them when they are indoors and if they display activity that suggests they need to go, to take them outside straight away.
 It's sensible to take them out after they wake up, after playing, and after eating and drinking, as these are often the times they most need to go.
 Very young puppies can't hold their bladder very long, so they may need to be given access to an outside area every half hour when they first join your household.

-If accidents do happen, make sure you clean the area thoroughly.
+If accidents do happen, make sure you clean the area thoroughly to get the dog pee out of carpets and floors.
 You don't want your dog smelling where it has been before and to associate it with that action.
 Use soap or detergent to ensure there are no smell traces left – remember your furry friend's nose is a lot more sensitive than yours.
-Read How to get dog pee out of the carpet and floors for more advice.

 Regular urination inside can also be caused by medical issues, such as diabetes, urinary infections and kidney problems.
 If positive reinforcement isn't working after three weeks, a trip to the vets should be your next stop.